 - When a weather balloon is due to be launched, open SDRSharp, set your audio piping method under the Audio Output drop down box and tune to a frequency between 403 and 406 MHz.
 Scan around and look for a radiosonde signal, tune to it and adjust the RF gain settings for best performance.
 Set the receive mode to NFM and filter audio to OFF.
 Adjust the filter bandwidth so that it just covers the signal.

 - Open SondeMonitor.
-Go to Options -> Audio -> Audio Source and choose the audio piping method you are using.
+(NOTE: In Windows 10 you must open SondeMonitor as Administrator - right click shortcut, choose run as administrator) Go to Options -> Audio -> Audio Source and choose the audio piping method you are using.

 - Select the radiosonde decoding protocol used in your area.
 These can be selected with the icons just to the right of the green circle start and square stop icons.
 Hovering over the icons will show what they are.
 If you are unsure, you might try experimenting with each one.